kh-Deng/AutoQuant/README.md

 ## ⚖️ Verification & IP

 * **Non-Executable**: This portfolio is intentionally designed as a static showcase.
-For technical details on the underlying algorithms, please refer to the linked **Research Preprint**.
+For public technical details, please refer to the linked **ESWA Preprint**.
 * **Private Demo**: Private implementation walk-throughs or additional verification evidence can be provided upon request for potential employers or collaborators.

 **Copyright (c) 2026 Kaihong Deng.
 All rights reserved.**